-For Proposal 1 (election of eight nominees as directors), the eight candidates will be elected by a majority vote.
+For Proposal 1 (election of ten nominees as directors), the ten candidates will be elected by a majority vote.
 Pursuant to our amended and restated bylaws, the voting standard for the election of directors of the Company in an uncontested election is a majority voting standard.
 The majority voting standard provides that to be elected in an uncontested election, a director nominee must receive a majority of the votes cast in the election such that the number of shares properly cast "for" the nominee exceeds the number of votes properly cast "against" that nominee, with abstentions and broker non-votes not counting as votes "for" or "against."
 The "majority of votes cast" means that the number of shares voted "for" a director nominee must exceed the number of votes cast "against" the nominee's election, not including abstentions and broker non-votes.
 "Votes cast" means the votes actually cast "for" or "against" a particular proposal, whether in person or by proxy.
 You may vote "FOR" or "AGAINST" each director, or "ABSTAIN" from voting for such director.
+Under our majority voting standard, if an incumbent director nominee fails to receive a majority of votes cast, the nominee must immediately offer to tender his or her resignation to the Board.
+The Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision as well as the rationale behind it within 90 days from the date of the certification of the election results.

-For Proposal 2 (ratification of the selection of BDO USA, LLP), Proposal 3 (advisory vote on executive compensation), and Proposal 4 (approval of the 2019 Omnibus Equity Incentive Plan), you may vote "FOR" or "AGAINST" each proposal or "ABSTAIN" from voting on the proposal.
+For Proposal 2 (ratification of the selection of BDO USA, LLP), Proposal 3 (advisory vote on executive compensation) and Proposal 4 (approval of the amended and restated 2019 Omnibus Equity Incentive Plan), you may vote "FOR" or "AGAINST" each proposal or "ABSTAIN" from voting on the proposal.